 Two pico-ampere meters placed at the CU focal plane are used to monitor the absolute flux sent by the lamps into MUSE.
-Details on the line wavelengths and relative fluxes produced by each lamp are provided in Section 0
+Details on the line wavelengths and relative fluxes produced by each lamp are provided in Section 8.2.

-The focal plane mask wheel allows for a choice of 5 masks covering the CU FOV.
-Two positions are used in regular operation: CLEAR and WFM SMP.
+The focal plane mask wheel allows for a choice of 5 masks covering the CU FOV, two of them:

-- The CLEAR (no mask) position is used for flat-field and wavelength calibrations. - The WFM_SMP is a mask containing a grid of small (50 μm diam.) pinholes covering the WFM FOV.
+- The CLEAR (no mask) position is used for flat-field and wavelength calibrations. - The WFM\SMP is a mask containing a grid of small (50 $\mu$ m diam.) pinholes covering the WFM FOV.
 It is used to perform the geometrical calibration (see Section 8.3).